Capitol Attack Suspect Ranted About the ‘End Times’ Before Allegedly Ramming Officers

 In his most recent social media posts, Green wrote that he had been faced with “fear, hunger, loss of wealth, and diminution of fruit” in recent months, and was being sustained by faith “centered on the belief of the Honorable Minister Louis Farrakhan as Jesus, the Messiah.”

-He also alluded to more mainstream trappings of young adulthood.
 He posted that he had graduated with distinction, landed a good job out of college, and pursued a graduate degree “despite not growing up in the best of circumstances.”
+He said he was on track to go into business, but his path was “thwarted.”

+Green wrote that he partially blamed his setbacks on the “array of concerning symptoms” he suffered as “side effects of drugs I was intaking unknowingly”—perhaps alluding to the alleged incident in 2019.

 Green played football in high school, and a bio from Christopher Newport University said he was born in Fairlea, West Virginia, and has seven brothers and two sisters.
+He grew up in a semi-rural area in Covington, Virginia.
 Calls to his siblings and parents went unanswered on Friday.

 Public records show he enrolled in a graduate course at Florida State University this year, after majoring in marketing at Glenville State College.